Freetz/freetz/make/README.md

     httpry is a specialized packet sniffer designed for displaying and logging HTTP traffic.
 It is not intended to perform analysis itself, but to capture, parse, and log the traffic for later analysis.
 It can be run in real-time displaying the traffic as it is parsed, or as a daemon process that logs to an output file.
 It is written to be as lightweight and flexible as possible, so that it can be easily adaptable to different applications. http://dumpsterventures.com/jason/httpry/

   * **[httptunnel 3.3 (binary only)](../docs/make/httptunnel.md)<a id='httptunnel'></a>**<br>
+    httptunnel is a utility that provides a HTTP tunnel server.

   * **<u>iconv 1.13.1 (binary only)</u><a id='iconv'></a>**<br>
+    A program for converting text from one encoding to another.

   * **<u>ifstat 1.1 (binary only)</u><a id='ifstat'></a>**<br>